rafarocha28/rafarocha28/README.md

 ### Hi there 👋

 My name is Rafael Rocha and I'm from Brazil.
-I started working as a developer in 2011 and I have experience in few programming languages and frameworks such as Delphi, Javascript, React, React Native and C#.
+I started working as a developer in 2011 and I have experience in few programming languages and frameworks such as C#, NodeJS, Javascript, React, React Native and Delphi.
 I'm always trying to learn new and exciting things and I'm always up for some serious hard work.

 📫 How to reach me